wax-office-of-inspector-general/wax-developer/docs/tutorials/create-nft/nft_basics.md

 [Simple Assets Tutorial](https://www.youtube.com/watch?v=yNxNIVSRxG8)

 ## Data Structures

-You can customize the way your NFTs display in a WAX marketplace by using the <span class="codeSample">asset</span> data structure.
+You can customize the way your NFTs display in a WAX marketplace by using the `asset` data structure.
 An asset data structure includes the asset's author (the smart contract that creates the asset), category (e.g. weapon, sticker, name of your game or collection), and key/value pairs of immutable and mutable data.

 Immutable data includes asset attributes that can't be updated, and mutable data includes attributes that may change over an item's lifetime.
 For example, imagine that you've designed a race car game that offers the winner of Level 5 a new high-performance engine.

 There may be attributes assigned to this engine that will never change, like the engine's name, manufacturer, and description.
 On the other hand, as the player continues to race, other attributes may change like the engine's wear, horsepower upgrades, and total mileage.